All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Injectable Semaglutide (Ozempic, Wegovy)

-There are no strict timing rules between injectable semaglutide and supplements because the medication does not pass through the digestive tract.
+There are no strict timing rules between injectable semaglutide and supplements because the medication doesn't pass through the digestive tract.
 Take your vitamins and supplements at whatever time works best for you, ideally with food to improve absorption of fat-soluble vitamins.
+For a complete cost breakdown, see our affordable GLP-1 options.

 Oral Semaglutide (Rybelsus)